metno/weatherapi-docs/doc/metalerts/CAP-profile.md

 Some elements, like `<description>` and `<event>` are language dependent

 ### `<identifier>`
-Oasis: Mandatory
+Mandatory

 Unique string, in time and space, for an alert message identifying the message/document.
-MET constructs the identifier the following way:
+MET constructs the identifier in one of the following ways:

-    WMO organisation ID.YYYYMMDDHHMMSS.WARNINGID
+    WMO​ ​organisation​ ​ID.YYMMDDHHMMSS.​WARNINGID
+    WMO​ ​organisation​ ​ID.YYYYMMDDHHMMSS.​WARNINGID

-- WMO organization ID for CAP alerts issued by MET Norway is 2.49.0.1.578.0
+- WMO organization ID for CAP alerts issued by MET Norway is ​2.49.0.1.578.0
-- YYYYMMDDHHMMSS is the UTC time of issue.
-- WARNINGID is an internal identifier

- Example:
+- YYYYMMDDHHMMSS​ ​is​ ​the​ ​UTC​ ​time​ ​of​ ​issue.
+- WARNINGID​ ​is​ ​an​ ​internal​ ​identifier

+ Example:​